ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 The system introspects your `--db_url` database, creates models for it, and configures your project to enable security.

-The command above uses the pre-supplied [docker database](https://apilogicserver.github.io/Docs/Database-Connectivity/#docker-databases), here MySQL.

 Security databases must include certain tables and columns.
 Your authdb can optionally provide a superset of these.
 Such extensions are useful in declaring role-based authorization.

-To help you get started, the `auth-db` folder provides starter kits for creating these databases.
+To help you get started, the `devops/auth-db` directory provides starter kits for creating these databases.
 Alter these files for your project, prepare database containers for your team, and use them in the `add-auth` command above.

 Re-run the project (F5), observe you need to login (***admin, p***).